vallurumk/sheffield-bioinformatics-core.github.io/training/stats-introduction-2019-09-18.md

 - State the assumptions required for a one-sample and two-sample t-test and be able to interpret the results of such a test
 - Know when to apply a paired or independent two-sample t-test
-- To perform simple statistical calculations using the online app
+- To perform simple statistical calculations using R
 - Understand the limitations of the tests taught within the course
 - Know when more complex statistical methods are required